maedeht/Best-Mint/README.md

 `401`, if bearer token is not valid

-`403`, if bearer token owner has admin role
+`403`, if bearer token owner does not have admin role
 ## Save products
 ### Requirements
 `Bearer token`,